Causal Transfer in Medical Image Analysis: Applications

 \subsection{Segmentation Tasks}

 Image Segmentation is the process of identifying and delineating specific anatomical structures from images, such as tumours or organs.
 CTL strengthens segmentation by infusing it with the causal relationships of image features with biological structures-a critical step toward delineation.
+Segmentation tasks primarily address covariate shift, caused by differences in scanners, imaging protocols, and site-specific acquisition characteristics, and conditional shift, when anatomical or pathological appearance varies across populations or modalities.
+True concept shift is less common in segmentation, but may arise when annotation protocols or clinical definitions of target structures change across institutions, in which case causal modelling can help preserve anatomically meaningful invariances.